This page was last updated on March 1, 2021.

 - Yosemite Theater: Closed.
 All Yosemite Theater shows are canceled, and the theater building (behind the Valley Visitor Center) is closed.

 - Yosemite Conservancy Volunteer Programs: Adjusted.
 We look forward to welcoming volunteers back to the park!
 Information about our 2021 volunteer opportunities will be available soon.

 - Yosemite Conservancy Bookstores: Adjusted.
 Our webstore is open: shop.yosemite.org.
 Our bookstore at the Valley Visitor Center is open as a “to-go” retail operation.
 Our other physical bookstores in Yosemite are currently closed.

 How has the pandemic affected projects supported by Conservancy donors?

-We’ve worked with the park to ensure that essential work our donors fund in Yosemite continues, when safe, including trail and habitat restoration, wildlife management, and scientific research.
-Most of the projects we awarded grants for in 2020 have moved forward as planned.
-Some projects have been adjusted in order to ensure the safety of park staff and visitors, and a few have been put on hold or postponed.
-Decisions were made on a case-by-case basis, driven by public health guidelines and by the park’s ability to hire and safely house seasonal workers.
+Throughout the pandemic, we’ve worked with the park to ensure that essential work our donors fund in Yosemite continues, when safe, including trail and habitat restoration, wildlife management, and scientific research.
+Most of the projects we awarded grants for in 2020 moved forward as planned.
+Some projects were adjusted to ensure the safety of park staff and visitors, and a few were postponed or canceled.
+Decisions were driven by public health guidelines and by the park’s ability to hire and safely house seasonal workers.

 Visiting Yosemite National Park